1718 Tongwei–Gansu earthquake: Effects

+Damage

 All structures including government offices, schools, temples, and homes in Nanxiang were destroyed.
 It was reported that the only surviving structure was a portion of the brick city wall at the northeast corner of the city.
 Over 40,000 people were killed in the city.
 Another 30,000 people died in Yongning when massive landslides buried many homes in the area.
-Ground effects were severe; large fissures appeared, and the landscape was deformed.
+Ground effects were severe; large fissures appeared and the landscape was deformed.
 A large landslide completely buried Yongning Ancient Town during the quake.

 Several mountain peaks including one at Jingning County detached and fell, damming a river, and killing several thousand.
 In Zhuanglang County, a large hill suffered a landslide, resulting in thousands of deaths.
 Many gate towers, pavilions, and battlements in Qin'an County were destroyed.

 In Tianshui, the earthquake collapsed Confucian Temples and homes.
 Ground fissures and landslides killed some residents.
 Smaller fatality figures were reported in other parts of Gansu Province.
 The earthquake also affected Shaanxi and Henan provinces.